patrickRobotics/lms/README.md

+# Loan Management Service
+You are required to develop a simple Loan Management Module (LMS) which will be integrated to the Bank's CORE Banking system (CBS) and the Scoring Engine.

+Customers will be accessing the lending product through a Bank Mobile Application.
+The CBS system exposes two SOAP APIS;
+1. KYC API from which one is able to fetch customer information
+2. Transactions Data API which on is able to fetch historical transactional records a the customer.

+This LMS module exposes RESTful APIs to client Applications;
+1. Subscription API.
+The Mobile Application will submit a Customer Number
+2. Loan request API.
+The Mobile Application will submit a customer Number and an amount
+3. Loan Status API.
+The Mobile Application will query for the loan status.

+**Note:** Customers should not be able to apply for another loan if there is an ongoing loan request.

+LMS can query the scoring engine to get the score and the limit before issuing a loan to the customer.
+Getting scoring and limits is a two steps process;
+1. Initiate query score, which you submit a customer number and receive back a token (application_id)
+2. Query score using the token/application_id from the previous step.

 ## Setup
 1. Create a **.env** file to store secret variables for your environment and populate values for the keys listed below:
 ```